iamarumugam-source/scim-dev-server/README.md

 CREATE POLICY "Enable read access for all users" ON public.scim_logs FOR SELECT USING (true);
 CREATE POLICY "Allow full access for service role" ON public.api_keys FOR ALL USING (true) WITH CHECK (true);
 -- Creating Security Policies END

+-- Fresh set of SQL queries

+-- WARNING: This schema is for context only and is not meant to be run.
+-- Table order and constraints may not be valid for execution.

+CREATE TABLE public.api_keys (
+  id uuid NOT NULL DEFAULT gen_random_uuid(), hashed_key text NOT NULL UNIQUE, key_prefix text NOT NULL, name text NOT NULL, created_at timestamp with time zone DEFAULT now(), last_used_at timestamp with time zone, tenantId text NOT NULL,
+  CONSTRAINT api_keys_pkey PRIMARY KEY (id)
+);
+CREATE TABLE public.scim_groups (
+  id uuid NOT NULL,
+  display_name text NOT NULL UNIQUE, created_at timestamp with time zone NOT NULL DEFAULT now(), last_modified_at timestamp with time zone NOT NULL DEFAULT now(), resource jsonb NOT NULL, tenantId text NOT NULL,
+  CONSTRAINT scim_groups_pkey PRIMARY KEY (id)
+);
+CREATE TABLE public.scim_logs (
+  id bigint GENERATED ALWAYS AS IDENTITY NOT NULL, created_at timestamp with time zone DEFAULT now(), log_data jsonb NOT NULL, tenantId text NOT NULL, response jsonb,
+  CONSTRAINT scim_logs_pkey PRIMARY KEY (id)
+);
+CREATE TABLE public.scim_users (
+  id uuid NOT NULL,
+  username text NOT NULL UNIQUE, active boolean NOT NULL DEFAULT true, created_at timestamp with time zone NOT NULL DEFAULT now(), last_modified_at timestamp with time zone NOT NULL DEFAULT now(), resource jsonb NOT NULL, tenantId text NOT NULL,
+  CONSTRAINT scim_users_pkey PRIMARY KEY (id)
+);

+-- END of Fresh set of queries
 ```

 #### Step 6: Obtain Supabase API Keys